About

 Mentally Aware Nigeria Initiative (MANI) is Nigeria’s largest youth-run and youth-focused mental health organisation.
 We are a community of young people who champion the fight against mental health-related stigma and create an environment that makes it possible for people to seek care for their mental health without fear of discrimination.
-MANI is also the largest provider of crisis support services in Nigeria, with direct support given to over 40,000 persons in 4 years of setting up the service, 80% of which are between the ages of 10 and 25.
+MANI is also the largest provider of crisis support services in Nigeria, with direct support given to over 200,000 persons since setting up the service, 80% of whom are between the ages of 10 and 25.

 Our vision is a world where young people in Nigeria can flourish because their mental health is valued by themselves and their community; have access to high quality rights based services as needed and are able to live to their full potential.